kubeflow/website/content/en/docs/components/training/user-guides/mpi.md

 **Note**: `MPIJob` doesn’t work in a user namespace by default because of Istio [automatic sidecar injection](https://istio.io/v1.3/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection).
-In order to get it running, it needs annotation `sidecar.istio.io/inject: "false"` to disable it for either `MPIJob` pods or namespace.
+In order to get it running, it needs annotation `sidecar.istio.io/inject: "false"` to disable it for either the `MPIJob` pods or namespace.
 To view an example of how to add this annotation to your `yaml` file, see the [`TFJob` documentation](/docs/components/training/user-guides/tensorflow/).